mahmoudElmaandi/AdSilencer-for-YouTube/README.md

 This extension works by injecting a small script into the YouTube page that hide the ads and mutes the audio.

+This extension has three different states shown on its icon after you pin it:

+1. ON: The extension is actively monitoring ads.
+2. Muted: The extension is currently silencing an ad.
+3. OFF: The extension has been turned off.

 ## Installation

 AdSilencer for YouTube is available for Google Chrome.
 You can install the extension by following these steps: